KILTprotocol/docs/docs/develop/09_polarpath/01_overview.md

 ### Sending tokens from the parachain to Ethereum

-1. Transmit custom parachain tokens, "PARA", from the parachain to wrapped tokens "wPARAs" on Asset Hub via XCM
+1. Transmit custom parachain tokens, "TOKEN", from the parachain to tokens "eTOKEN" on Asset Hub via XCM
-2. Send wPARAs from Asset Hub to the ERC-20 contract on Ethereum via Snowbridge
+2. Send eTOKENs from Asset Hub to the ERC-20 contract on Ethereum via Snowbridge

 ### Sending tokens from Ethereum to the parachain

-1. Send wPARAs from the ERC-20 contract on Ethereum to Asset Hub via Snowbridge
+1. Send eTOKENs from the ERC-20 contract on Ethereum to Asset Hub via Snowbridge
-2. Send wPARAs on Asset Hub to PARAs on the parachain via XCM
+2. Send wTOKENs on Asset Hub to TOKENs on the parachain via XCM

 ## Extrinsics